rosym-project/rosym-project.github.io/cmci.md

 ---
 layout: page
-title: Composable Models for Compliant Interaction Control (CMCI)
+title: CMCI - Composable Models for Compliant Interaction Control
 ---

 With the advent of highly redundant robots with model-based computed